-- General Claims: If your claim is denied in whole or in part, you have the right to request the Board of Trustees to review the claim.
-Except as provided below for disability claims, the request must be in writing and must be made by personal delivery or mailing to the Board of Trustees within a reasonable period of time of not less than 60 days after being advised of the Board of Trustees' action.
-If the written request for review is not made within the applicable time period, you waive any right to review. - Disability Claims: Your request for review of a denied disability claim must be made within 180 days after you are advised of the denial.
+General Claims: If your claim is denied in whole or in part, you have the right to request the Board of Trustees to review the claim.
+Except as provided below for disability claims, your request must be in writing and must be made by personal delivery or mailing to the Board of Trustees within 60 days after being advised of the Board of Trustees' decision.
+If your written request for review is not made within the applicable time period, you waive any right to review under these procedures and any right to sue in state or federal court.

+Disability Claims: Your request for review of a denied disability claim must be made within 180 days after you are advised of the denial.
+If you fail to request review within the 180 days, you waive any right to review under these procedures and any right to sue in state or federal court.